Redback-Operations/redback-orion/Player_Tracking/tennis_tracking/tennis-pose-detection/README.md

 - `pose_deploy_linevec.prototxt`
 - `pose_iter_440000.caffemodel`

-(You can download them from OpenPose or OpenCV model zoo.)

 3. **Run the Script:**
 If using Google Colab:
 - Open the notebook and upload your images and models.